Tax Compliance & Planning (TCP) Cheat Sheet

 Partnership Basis Allocation in Liquidation

 In a liquidating distribution, the partner's remaining outside basis is allocated to the assets received.
-Special rules apply when the partner's outside basis does not equal the partnership's inside basis in the distributed assets.
+Special rules apply when the partner's outside basis does not equal the partnership's inside basis.

 Entity Choice: Taxation at a Glance